subK4yG/SymptoCure-AI/README.md

-# 🤖 SymptoCure - AI-Powered Disease Prediction System
+# 🤖SymptoCure AI: Smart Multiple Disease Predictor with Medication Suggestion

 **SymptoCure** is a **Streamlit-based intelligent web application** that predicts multiple diseases using machine learning models based on user-input symptoms.
 It also provides **personalized health guidance**, including medication, diet, precautions, workouts, and insightful visualizations.